COVID and diplomacy will challenge the German government in 2022 | DW | 01.01.2022

 What German voters think of the new government's plans will determine the outcomes of four state elections coming up in Saarland, Schleswig-Holstein, North Rhine-Westphalia and Lower Saxony.
 According to recent polls, the resurgence of the Social Democrats after years in decline is expected to continue.

-As the new year begins, the center-right Christian Democrats (CDU) are settling into their new role as opposition party and are hoping for a new impetus when the new party chairman is officially confirmed in January: 66-year-old Friedrich Merz won the backing of a majority of the 400,000 party members in December after two failed attempts to take over the post.
-Merz, the former parliamentary group leader and Angela Merkel's foe, is a former Blackrock CEO and staunchly conservative.
+As 2022 begins, the center-right Christian Democrats (CDU) are settling into their new role as opposition party and are hoping for a fresh impetus when the new party chairman is officially confirmed in January.
+Friedrich Merz, 66, won the backing of a majority of the 400,000 party members in December after two failed attempts to take over the post.
+Merz, the former parliamentary group leader and Merkel's foe, is a former Blackrock CEO and staunchly conservative.
 He is expected to steer the CDU to the right.

 When it comes to choosing Germany's largely ceremonial head of state in February, continuity can be expected.
 Current German President Frank-Walter Steinmeier, from the SPD, would like to remain in the role.
 His chances look good — so far nobody else has expressed an interest in taking over, and the current governing parties have a majority in the special assembly made up of members of the Bundestag and representatives from the 16 states that elects the next president.